2018 - now

 01 — CHALLENGE

 For customers, the pain was clear.
-“We had different apps for the heating product, a different app for cooling products,” Pieter recalls.
-“It was a bit messy internally and especially for the end customers.
-The existing apps were outdated and could not keep up with new needs.
-People wanted something more cost-efficient and user-friendly,” he adds.
+“We had different apps for the heating and cooling products,” Pieter recalls.
+“Internally, the digital landscape was fragmented, which also impacted the experience for end customers.
+The existing applications had become outdated and were no longer able to meet evolving user expectations.
+There was a clear demand for a more cost-efficient and user-friendly solution,” he adds.

 02 — SOLUTION